milanz14/milanz14/README.md

 ### Thanks for stopping by.
-I'm a software developer with a passion for web development and solving problems.
+I'm a software developer based in the Toronto area.
+I have a passion for web development and solving problems.
 If I had to choose my favourite language, it would be JavaScript.
-I specifically think that React is the best thing since sliced bread.
+I am a huge fan of JavaScript based technologies (React, TypeScript, Node/Express).

-Proficient with the following tech stacks: MERN, PERN, MEAN
+I am proficient with the following tech stacks: MERN, PERN, MEAN.

 <br/>